 Since 1991, when I set up my own business, I have built up a varied portfolio of public art projects.
 Commissions include the sculptural neon sign for the Bury Met Arts Centre; Moo-lin Rouge for CowParade Manchester; mosaic paving features in Chorley and Preston town centres and in parks all around the North West; decorative forged steel and stainless steel fencing, gates, archways and other features for nature reserves, urban parks, castles, housing estates and private residencies and a number of “Safe Routes to School” schemes.

 Kingsway Park, Stretford, Manchester.
 Seating area commemorating the anti-aircraft battery here during the World War II.

 The projects I work on frequently involve community engagement.
 Facilitating workshops and teaching art processes is one of my key skills.
 I have worked with hundreds of primary and secondary schools, many special educational needs schools and I’ve hosted workshops in museums, libraries, community centres and art centres.
 I currently work for the Museum of Manchester to deliver workshops in art and humanities as part of the secondary and post 16 curriculum and I also run a weekly mosaic evening class for adults.

 I am a professional member and North West Regional Co-ordinator for BAMM – British Association of Modern Mosaic and also a member of AIMC International Assocation of Contemporary Mosaicists.
-In recent years, I have become very interested in restoration work and the processes of conservation.
+In recent years, I have become increasingly involved in restoration work and the processes of conservation.
 In 2014 I was contracted to restore all of the mosaic floors at Victoria Rail Station in Manchester as part of it’s £44m refurbishment.